jwngr/dotfiles/README.md

 # Clone this repo
 git clone git@github.com:jwngr/dotfiles.git ~/git/dotfiles

-# Moveto the home directory
+# Move to the home directory
 cd ~

 # Store the path to the cloned repo